 “I’ve never seen anything so sickening and disgusting in my own life," said Ambeau, who has been the police chief for 16 years.

 Todd was booked into the Iberville Parish Jail, while Jones was booked into the West Baton Rouge Parish Jail.

-Ambeau says protective services has taken the child, who is now in the custody of a family member.
+Ambeau said during the June press conference that protective services had taken the child, who was placed in the custody of a family member.